mlte-team/a2it/framework/0_IMT.md

         * Average Precision ([AP](https://scikit-learn.org/stable/auto_examples/model_selection/plot_precision_recall.html?highlight=precision%20recall)) is the weighted mean of precisions achieved at each recall threshold.
         * [mAP50](https://arxiv.org/abs/2112.02814): Used when detecting multiple classes.
 The precision accumulated over different levels of recall under the intersection over union (IOU) threshold of 0.50.
         * [mAP](https://arxiv.org/abs/2112.02814): Extension of mAP50 that is averaged over ten IOU thresholds
 4. Import the functions for your selected metrics from [ml-te](https://github.com/turingcompl33t/mlte) (pronounced 'melt').
 Using your test dataset, conduct a test measuring the model with the selected metric against the chosen baseline.
-TODO(Kate, Jenny): Do we want to recommend that they use their validation set here?
-What if they need to iterate through this process multiple times?
+If it is possible for multiple test sets to be generated, using different ones for each evaluation in this module and for [SDMT](1_SDMT.md) will produce the best results.
+However, that is often not possible for practitioners, and there is data to support that substantial overfitting does not occur even if a single test set is used multiple times [Roelofs et al. 2019](https://proceedings.neurips.cc/paper/2019/file/ee39e503b6bedf0c98c388b7e8589aca-Paper.pdf).
 6. If performance exceeds the baseline, stop here and go to “next steps”.
 7. If performance does not exceed the baseline, return to the machine learning process referenced in part i and iterate through potential changes to the model to improve performance.
 ### Next Steps